Leevi Viitala

-Leevi Viitala (born 20 June 2001) is a Finnish ice hockey player who plays for Porin Ässät in Liiga.
+Leevi Viitala (born 20 June 2001) is a Finnish ice hockey player who plays for TUTO Hockey in the Mestis on loan from the Porin Ässät of the SM-liiga.
 Viitala has also played Finnish baseball for 10 years in Kankaanpään Maila and Pomarkun Pyry.

 Career

-Leevi Viitala made his Liiga debut with Ässät in 2020.
+Leevi Viitala made his SM-liiga debut with Ässät in 2020.
 He played 12 games and put up 5 points.

 In 2021 Viitala made an extension contranct with Ässät.